ChayanPandit/notification-pipeline/README.md

 - Move from single-broker local Kafka to a multi-broker managed setup
 - Increase partition counts per topic based on per-channel throughput
-- Replace simple retry relay behavior with a cleaner delayed-release scheduler or broker-native delay mechanism
+- Move scheduled retry release to a more scalable worker or broker-native delay mechanism
 - Add Redis as a fast-path dedupe cache while keeping Postgres as the durable delivery truth
 - Separate webhook delivery into its own deployable worker pool if webhook traffic dominates
 - Add topic provisioning through infra tooling instead of a startup shell script